LorenaLeone/Rockbuster-Stealth-LLC/README.md

 The focus will be on using a data set that includes information about Rockbuster's film inventory, customers, payments, and other relevant data.
 The data set is approximately 3MB in size and consists of several files.
 Relationships between tables are established when a column name is shared between them.
 Additionally, you can download both the Rockbuster data set:

-● It’s around 3MB and contains several files.
-● A relationship exists between two tables if a column name is present in both tables.
-To install PostgreSQL and load the Rockbuster data set into it, follow the instructions in Exercise 3.1: Introduction to Relational Databases carefully.
 ● Download the Rockbuster data set
-● Download PostgreSQL Database (for Windows, macOS X, and Linux)